Jvpjava/osTicket-Help-Desk-Lab-VirtualBox-/README.md

 </p>

 ---
-###  Create end users in Active Directory
+###  Create end users and admin user in Active Directory
-- End users will use desktop2 computer and have individual accounts in the domain.
+- Admin users will use Desktop1  computer and have more access such as admin in the domain.
-  - You can use the same credentials we used in osTicket to create the users.
-  - For Example like Karen Valerio and Ken Valerio like we did above.
     - Admin users like John Doe and Jane Doe will use Helpdesk1 domain account to help end users.
     - If you want you can create individual credentials in AD for John Doe and Jane Doe.
     - This is for lab puroses to make things run faster.

+Create admin users

+- End users will use Desktop2 computer and have individual accounts in the domain.
+  - You can use the same credentials we used in osTicket to create the users.
+  - For Example like Karen Valerio and Ken Valerio like we did above.
 Create a new user
 <p align="center"><img src="img/8.
 New User KarenV.png" width="700"></p>
 Karen Credentials: Username & same credentials in osTicket